balcortex/100_days_code_web_development/README.md

 ## Day 005 - 2023/09/07

 Today, I learned how to link to external and internal web pages.
-To include a link, use the <a> tag and specify in the href attribute the destination webpage.
+To include a link, use the "a" tag and specify in the href attribute the destination webpage.

 ## Day 006 - 2023/09/08